erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 Here we have the buffer tree, which resides in DRAM and absorbs incoming writes.
 This part is backed up by a redo log stored in persistent memory.
-When the buffer tree reaches a size threshold, it's being merged in-place (thanks to non-volatile memory byte addressability feature) into a base tree, which represents the main data and lives in persistent memory as well.
+When the buffer tree reaches certain size threshold, it's being merged in-place (thanks to non-volatile memory byte addressability feature) into a base tree, which represents the main data and lives in persistent memory as well.
 After such merge all changes are flushed with a little fencing overhead.
 One interesting thing about the base tree is that only its leaves are kept in persistent memory, and all the branch nodes are stored just like that in DRAM.
 On crash internal nodes and required meta information is rebuild cooperatively with some running query.

 There is much more to it than I've just described, i.e. efficient concurrent implementation of DPTree and other alternatives.
 I can only direct an interested reader to the [whitepaper][dptree] for more details.

-Interesting enough sometimes research in this area turns into a reverse engineering, like in case of [LB<sup>+</sup>-tree][lbplus-tree], where the authors were guided by discoveries and assumptions about 3DXPoint (on which Intel Optane persistent memory is based), e.g. that number of modified words in
+It's remarkable that sometimes research in this area turns into a reverse engineering, like in case of [LB<sup>+</sup>-tree][lbplus-tree], where the authors were guided by discoveries and assumptions about 3DXPoint (on which Intel Optane persistent memory is based), e.g. that number of modified words in